This Day In Lakers History: Shaquille O’Neal Traded To Heat For Lamar Odom, Caron Butler, Brian Grant

 It took the Lakers a while to recover from trading a player of O’Neal’s caliber, but Bryant wound up leading them to two more championships in 2009 and 2010 with Odom and Farmar playing big roles off the bench for those teams.
 Butler was eventually traded to the Washington Wizards for Kwame Brown, who then helped the Lakers land Pau Gasol.

-Since they have both retired, O’Neal and Bryant have mended their relationship, but it is tough not to imagine how many championships they could have won with the Lakers if they didn’t butt heads the entire time.
+Since they both retired, O’Neal and Bryant mended their relationship before the latter passed away in 2020, but it is tough not to imagine how many championships they could have won with the Lakers if they didn’t butt heads the entire time.

-They will still go down as two of the best Lakers ever and both of their jerseys have already been retired with O’Neal also having a statue dedicated to him outside of Staples Center.
+They will still go down as two of the best Lakers ever and both of their jerseys have already been retired in addition to having statues dedicated to them outside of Staples Center.

 Have you subscribed to our YouTube channel?
 It’s the best way to watch player interviews, exclusive coverage from events, participate in live shows, and more!